axiom-crypto/worldcoin-aggregation/README.md

 ## Gas Profiling
 The gas profiling involves initiating transactions for various batch sizes and calculating the amortized gas usage and calldata size.

+The testing data is generated using [semaphore-rs](https://github.com/worldcoin/semaphore-rs) with `depth_30` feature flag.

 The profiling data assumes that the grantees have a 0 balance for WLD.
 If the grantees are existing WLD holders, the transfer of the WLD token will take 17.1K less gas, the difference (20K - 2.9K) comes from the `SSTORE` opcode in updating grantee balances.

 ### V1 Client